brutcha/luna-clone/README.md

 # luna-clone

-Expo based clone of Luna app
+Expo based clone of the Luna app